odoo/documentation/inventory/routes/strategies/putaway.rst

 Configuration
 ==============

-In the *Inventory* app, go to *Configuration > Settings* and activate the *Multi-Step Routes*.
+In the *Inventory* app, go to :menuselection:`Configuration --> Settings` and activate the *Multi-Step Routes*.
 By doing so, the *Storage Locations* will be automatically activated.

 .. image:: media/putaw1.png
  	:align: center